entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - This character is relative to Character 88.

 99. Obtected nuchal area: small (0); large (1).
 > Liu *et al.* (2023), Character 80.
-They didn't precisely define the character, only stating that this feature only presents in *Dianolepis*, *Wufengshania* and *Chahuaqingolepis*.

-> - **你们谁将Liu et al. 2023 加进taxa list, 以及前面的特征列表中，包括文献。类似工作就随手完成。**

-> - Based on the measurements of the taxa above, we identified the obtected nuchal area whose length equal to or larger than 30% of the length of the nuchal plate as large obtected nuchal area.
+> - Liu *et al.* (2023) didn't define the character, only stating that this feature is present in *Dianolepis*, *Wufengshania* and *Chahuaqingolepis*.
+Based on the measurements of the taxa above, we identified the obtected nuchal area whose length equal to or larger than 30% of the length of the nuchal plate as large obtected nuchal area.
-> - This feature is mainly present in bothriolepids like *Microbrachius dicki*, *Dianolepis liui*, *Wufengshania magniforaminis*, *Chahuaqingolepis magniporus* and *Grossilepis rikiki*.
+> -  The large obtected nuchal area is present in some bothriolepidoids like *Microbrachius dicki*, *Dianolepis liui*, *Wufengshania magniforaminis*, *Chahuaqingolepis magniporus* and *Grossilepis rikiki*.

 100. Postorbital crista fusing with median ridge of postpineal plate: absent (0); present (1).
 > Newly added.